Price comparison from over 24,000 stores worldwide

 This component bridges the Wyze Outdoor Cam to your network, and it also includes a secondary microSD card slot, which can be used to back up footage you record.
-The camera uses Wi-Fi to talk to the base station; it has a range of roughly 60 feet, based on my testing.
+The Wyze outdoor camera uses Wi-Fi to talk to the base station; it has a range of roughly 60 feet, based on my testing.

 This review is part of TechHive’s coverage of the best home security cameras where you’ll find reviews of competing products, plus a buyer’s guide to the features you should consider when shopping.

-Aside from general ruggedness features that allow it to be mounted outdoors, the Cam Outdoor’s biggest twist is that it is fully battery-powered, courtesy of two 2600mAh batteries that recharge via USB.
-Since the Cam Outdoor retains the WyzeCam’s magnetic underside, it’s easy to pop it off its Z-shaped mounting base and plug it in when recharging is required—provided you’ve mounted it within reasonable reach.
-Wyze says typical users can expect 3 to 6 months of operation from the camera before a recharge is required.
+Aside from general ruggedness features that allow it to be mounted outdoors, the Wyze Cam Outdoor’s biggest twist is that it is fully battery-powered, courtesy of two 2600mAh batteries that recharge via USB.
+Since the Wyze outdoor camera retains the WyzeCam’s magnetic underside, it’s easy to pop it off its Z-shaped mounting base and plug it in when recharging is required—provided you’ve mounted it within reasonable reach.
+Wyze says typical users can expect 3 to 6 months of operation from the Wyze outdoor camera before a recharge is required.
 That’s impressive considering how compact the device is (less than 3 inches on each side); but in a busy environment, you can expect much less than that.
 In my (admittedly heavy) testing, I was able to drain a full battery in a little more than a week.

-Functionally, the Cam Outdoor retains most of the same features as the indoor model: 1080p HD streaming, 14 days of free cloud storage, and onboard microSD backup are all included, along with motion detection/tagging, two-way audio, and integration with IFTTT and Alexa services.
+Functionally, the Wyze Cam Outdoor retains most of the same features as the indoor model: 1080p HD streaming, 14 days of free cloud storage, and onboard microSD backup are all included, along with motion detection/tagging, two-way audio, and integration with IFTTT and Alexa services.
 You can also schedule recordings and manually create a time-lapse video based on the parameters of your choosing.
 The interface in the Wyze app hasn’t changed significantly, either.
 If you want to upgrade from the free version’s 12-second clips, the same $1.49 per month gives you unlimited recordings of all detected motion events (but you’re still limited to 14 days).